mr-hoffman/Lab_3A_College_Student_Class/README.md

 # Lab_3A_College_Student_Class

 For this problem, you will be creating a class and using the Main class to test your output.
-Leave the Main class alone for now and create another class called CollegeStudent.
-This class should go below the closing curly brace for the Main class.
+Leave the Main class alone for now and create your `CollegeStudent` class in the CollegeStudent file.
 Define this class as described below.
 All variables should be declared as private and all methods as public.

 **Class Name:**	CollegeStudent (do not put public on the class line)